metrorailings/OwlBlog/content/posts/week-10-supercontest-picks-1.md

 #### _Injuries_

 Buffalo's secondary will be stripped of three key pieces after a COVID flare-up.
 Add on top of that the very likely possibility Micah Hyde may be sidelined and Buffalo is coming into the game with a barebones secondary.
+Best of luck covering Larry Fitzgerald, DeAndre Hopkins, Andy Isabella, and Christian Kirk.

+Arizona is in better shape.
+Their offensive line should see some improvement with the return of J.R.
+Sweezy.